SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 This topic describes the Automation Service for Cloud SIEM Enterprise (CSE).

 :::info Limited availability
 The Automation Service is available on a limited availability (LA) basis.
-If you would the Automation Service enabled in your Cloud SIEM Enterprise environment, contact your Sumo Logic account representative.
+If you would like the Automation Service enabled in your Cloud SIEM Enterprise environment, contact your Sumo Logic account representative.
 :::

 ## About the Automation Service

-The Automation Service for Cloud SIEM Enterprise (CSE) uses Sumo Logic [Cloud SOAR automation](/docs/cloud-soar/automation/) capabilities to allow you to define and automate smart actions including enrichments and notifications.
+The Automation Service for Cloud SIEM Enterprise (CSE) uses [Cloud SOAR automation](/docs/cloud-soar/automation/) capabilities to allow you to define and automate smart actions, including enrichments and notifications.
 These actions can be automatically triggered when certain events occur in CSE, helping you to quickly investigate, understand, and react to potential security threats.

 You can interact with the service through [automations](#automations), which execute playbooks.
 [Playbooks](#playbooks)  are composed of one or more [actions](#add-an-action-node-to-a-playbook) with a workflow that could include parallel actions and logic steps.
 Actions are included with [integrations](#integrations).
 Sumo Logic provides a number of integrations, actions, and playbooks with the service that you can customize.
 You can also create your own.

 :::note Limited availability
-Playbooks, integrations, and actions in this version that may differ from those in [Cloud SOAR automation](/docs/cloud-soar/automation/):
+Playbooks, integrations, and actions in this version may differ from those in [Cloud SOAR automation](/docs/cloud-soar/automation/):
 * Playbooks type must be **CSE**.
 * The Automation Service only supports automated enrichment, notification, and custom action types at this time.
 * Actions can run "on-premise" via a [bridge](#bridge) or can run directly through the Sumo Logic cloud.
 For security and performance reasons, only certified integrations and actions can run directly through the cloud; custom actions must run "on-premise".